Bludidi/awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# My Portofolio Project
+# Awesome Books

-> This is a basic web project that allows users to add and Remove books from a list.
+> This is a SPA application that allows users to add and Remove books from a list.

 ## Built With

 - Html
+- CSS
 - Javascript
 - Git and Github